15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Blockchain smart contracts automate booking confirmations, cancellation policies, and payment processing without intermediaries.
 This reduces OTA dependence, eliminates payment processing fees, and provides transparent, immutable booking records that prevent disputes.

 Blockchain-based digital identity systems allow guests to verify identity once and use that verification across multiple properties without repeatedly sharing sensitive documents.
-This enhances security, speeds check-in, and protects guest privacy.
+This improves security, speeds check-in, and protects guest privacy.

 Hotels using blockchain track supply chains for food, linens, and amenities, providing guests with verified sustainability and ethical sourcing information.
 This transparency supports ESG commitments and appeals to conscious travelers.